 George practiced for five years as a patent agent before receiving his law degree.
 In addition to his practice, George is also an adjunct professor at Syracuse University College of Law where he has been teaching a course on Internet Law since 2004, and prior to that taught and lectured on courses in computer law, entertainment law, trademark and unfair competition law, intellectual property and technology transfer.

-Jack Rudnick is an experienced corporate and intellectual property attorney who has been providing legal counsel for almost 40 years.
+Jack Rudnick is Director of the New York State Science and Technology Law Center at the Innovation Law Center and a professor of practice at Syracuse University College of Law.
+He is an experienced corporate and intellectual property attorney who has been providing legal counsel for 40 years.
 He has extensive experience in commercializing new technologies and advising emerging technology companies.
-His interests are IP strategy development to maximize protection and return on investment, developing corporate governance best practices at public and private companies, and managing technology commercialization programs and ventures.
+His interests are IP strategy development to maximize protection and return on investment and managing technology commercialization programs and ventures.

-Denis’ ability to provide clients with high-value intellectual property counsel is enhanced by his strong engineering background.
-He graduated first in his class with a bachelor’s degree in electrical engineering and worked for several years as a licensed professional engineer.
-The technical background enables Denis to handle patent matters in a wide variety of technologies and industries, including health care, telecommunications, semi-conductor manufacturing, and oil and gas industries.
+His ability to provide clients with high-value intellectual property counsel is enhanced by his strong engineering background, which includes several years working as a licensed professional engineer.
+This technical experience enables Denis to handle patent matters across a wide variety of technologies and industries, including health care, telecommunications, semi-conductor manufacturing, and oil and gas.